Lunna5/CavEX/README.md

 # CavEX

 *Cave Explorer* is a Wii homebrew game with the goal to recreate most of the core survival aspects up until Beta 1.7.3.
-Any features beyond *will not* be added.
+Any features beyond ~~*will not*~~ cold be added.

 ---